Everybody would benefit from high-paying part-time jobs!

-A social media manager is an online job (of course!) and can be either a part-time or full-time job that is worked from home remotely.
+A social media manager is an online job (of course!) and can be either a remote part-time or full-time job that is worked from home remotely.

 They are responsible for creating and managing marketing campaigns, interacting with customers and followers, and analyzing the account analytics.

 This is one of the best part-time jobs where you don’t need a degree, but you need to have some experience in marketing, copywriting, social media networks, and customer service.